-All members of the College community, including students, staff, faculty, vendors, and visitors who experience, witness, or hear about gender-based misconduct, including sexual harassment and sexual assault, are encouraged immediately to contact the College's Title IX coordinator, Vicki Cowan, in person at 305 Memorial Hall, by phone at (718) 862-7392, or by e-mail at vicki.cowan@manhattan.edu, or reach out to any of deputy Title IX coordinators.
+All members of the College community, including students, staff, faculty, vendors, and visitors who experience, witness, or hear about gender-based misconduct, including sexual harassment and sexual assault, are encouraged immediately to contact the director of equity, diversity and chief Title IX Coordinator, Sheetal Kale, Memorial Hall Room 100, Tel: (718) 862-7512, e-mail skaleo1@manhattan.edu, or reach out to any of deputy Title IX coordinators.

-In an emergency please call 911 or the Public Safety office at (718) 862-7333.
+In an emergency, please call 911 or the Public Safety office at (718) 862-7333.
 There is no time limit on how long after an incident you can make a report of misconduct.
 However, the College's ability to respond to a report may be hindered by the length of time between the alleged misconduct and the report itself.